zaiisao/Documentation/en/Recording/billing_recording.md

 Use the following examples to better understand the billing policy for the Agora On-premise Recording service:

+<div class="alert note">Your recording fee has nothing to do with the recording mode you choose.
+Regardless of whether you use the individual mode or composite mode, your recording fee relates only to the number of recording instances, the number of the streams recorded, the recording time, and the aggregate recording resolutions.</div>

 ### Video call with four users

 **Example 1**